 We understand that sustainability is a journey of continuous improvement in reducing waste and energy use and in utilizing more sustainable building practices.

-McWHINNEY commissioned The Brendle Group and Colorado State University’s Institute for the Built Environment to facilitate a company-wide action plan for sustainability.
-Adopted in 2007, the plan aligned McWHINNEY’s core values with a triple bottom line of People, Planet and Profit.
-The action plan sets forth a path toward achieving measurable levels of sustainable development practices both internally and within our communities.
+That’s why we commissioned The Brendle Group and Colorado State University’s Institute for the Built Environment in ’07 to facilitate a company-wide action plan for sustainability.
+The plan aligned our core values with a triple bottom line of People, Planet and Profit.
+The action plan created a path to achieve measurable levels of sustainable development practices both within our company and within our communities.